markcowl/adl/documentation/Linter/rule.md

 ### RuleResult

 A rule result contains information about fixing the error in `message` and a fix.
 The fix is optional depending on the rule.
+The structure is:

+- message: This describes the warning or error.
+You can use string interpolation to be more specific about the error like shown above.
+- suggestion: This contains an array of fixes.

+### Fix

+A fix contains:

+- description: The description of the fix to be applied on the api model.
+- fix: This is a function that modifies the element for which the rule is operating on.

 ### References